iivanoo/covid-apps-observer/data/data_uk/reports/resources/org.who.infoapp___4.1.0/report.md

 > Does not work<br> :date: __2020-10-09 00:12:33__

 > This is your official application? and sometimes it doesn't work<br> :date: __2020-10-07 18:26:16__

-> I am not able to download it fully its no use to me as i am a type1 Diabetic and Asthmatic i am also in 3rd degree Kidney Failure.<br> :date: __2020-09-29 02:20:05__